 Click Here for tab for And I Love Her by The Beatles

-Next, we’re going back to the 60s with the popular The Beatles album ‘a Hard Day’s Night’.
+Next, we’re going back to the ’60s with the popular Beatles album A Hard Day’s Night.
 Written between Paul McCartney and John Lennon, it’s a great love ballad that features the acoustic guitar prominently.
 And as you might expect from The Beatles, it ranked highly in both the US and UK charts.
 It’s also been covered by a number of notable artists including Nirvana’s Kurt Cobain.

-The solo section of this song passes through the chords Gm, Dm, Bb, and C7 primarily outlining them using single notes.
-The ascending passage is also topped off with a nice slide which is then sustained giving a really moody vibe to the section.
-It’s very slow and shouldn’t pose any technical challenge, in fact, you can down pick the entire thing should you wish.
+The solo section of this song passes through the classic 4-chord progression of Gm, Dm, Bb, and C7 primarily outlining them using single notes.
+The ascending passage is also topped off with a nice slide which is then sustained, giving a really moody vibe to the section.
+It’s very slow and shouldn’t pose any technical challenge.
+In fact, you can downpick the entire thing should you wish.

 Don’t Speak by No Doubt

 Click Here for tab for Don’t Speak by No Doubt

 Many know Gwen Stefani for her thriving career as a solo pop artist, but those present during the ’90s know that No Doubt were one of the biggest alternative rock bands around.
 Although Don’t Speak didn’t chart on the US Billboard, it did receive a lot of acclaim from fans.
 It’s even been used in popular music video games such as Guitar Hero and Rock Band.